-What Stop People From Unleashing Their Unfair Advantage
+What Stops People From Unleashing Their Unfair Advantage?

 Why do people do that?

-They’re afraid that they’re not knowledgeable enough or their experiences aren’t cool enough or the fact that there’s going to be somebody that’s better than them or more talented.
+- They’re afraid they’re not knowledgeable enough, their experiences aren’t cool enough, or there’s going to be somebody that’s more talented than them.

 But here’s the truth…